 Sir Bruce Robertson was appointed a High Court Judge in 1987, was President of the Law Commission from 2001 to 2005 and then sat on the Court of Appeal until he retired in 2010.
 Sir Bruce was the Chairman of the Rugby World Cup Authority and is now the Chairman of the Sports Tribunal.
 He continues a long involvement with the Pacific as President of the Courts of Appeal of Vanuatu and the Pitcairn Islands.
 He is also a Judge of the Qatar International Court and Disputes Resolution Centre.

 Tracey Berry has over two decades of experience in financial services, specialising in wealth management, regulatory affairs, compliance and distribution.
-She is presently General Manager, TSB Bank and Trustee of Ara Foundation.
-Tracey has previously held the positions of Non-executive independent Director and Chair of Nikko Asset Management NZ, General Manager Wealth and Insurance, Group Manager at Kiwibank and Head of Wealth Management at Westpac NZ and Head of Private Bank at Bank of New Zealand.
-Tracey has a Post Graduate Diploma in Personal Financial Planning from Waikato University and holds the following designations: PFP, FFin, AFNZIM.
+She is presently a Partner with MosaicFSI and Trustee of the Ara Foundation.
+Prior held roles include the Non-executive independent Director and Chair of Nikko Asset Management NZ, General Manager TSB, General Manager Wealth and Insurance, Group Manager at Kiwibank and Head of Wealth Management at Westpac NZ and Head of Private Bank at Bank of New Zealand.
+Tracey has a Post Graduate Diploma in Personal Financial Planning from Waikato University and holds the following designations: PFP, FFin.

 John was appointed as an Associate High Court Judge in 2011, and sat on the Court in that capacity until 2019.
 From 1987 onwards he practised as a Barrister specialising in civil litigation, after some 15 years in general legal practice.
 In that time he also undertook a range of other professional roles including Chair of a statutory tribunal, Chair of numerous commissions under the Resource Management Act, and serving as a director of a number of companies engaged in manufacturing, property development and particularly the finance industry.
 He now practises as a mediator and arbitrator.